bangingheads/UserSpiceDiscordOAuth/README.md

 Any issues?
 Feel free to open an issue on Github or make a Pull Request.

 Need help?
 Add me on Discord: BangingHeads#0001.

+## Integration

+Once you have logged into discord OAuth the user information will be added to users data.

+You will have access to the following (With an example of my account BangingHeads#0001):

+disc_id: Their Discord ID (173649211282292736)

+disc_uname: Their Discord Username (BangingHeads)

+disc_discriminator: (0001)

+You can access them through the \$user variable.
+For example `$user->data()->disc_uname`